 Whether you are used to running marathons or want to start some gentle activities to help with your fitness and/ or weight loss goals you might be wondering if your milk supply will be affected by exercise.

-It’s worth remembering that women with babies have always worked – the bottom line is that throughout history and in many cultures they couldn’t afford not to.
-Often this work involved fairly strenuous manual labor and we know these moms continued to breastfeed their babies without problems.
+Throughout history mothers and other nursing parents have worked.
+Often this work involved fairly strenuous manual labor and we know individuals continued to breastfeed their babies without problems.

-Most people feel better when they get some exercise, and this is certainly good for both mother and baby.
+Most people feel better when they get some exercise, and this is certainly good for both you and your and baby.

 Research shows that moderate exercise does not affect milk supply.
 Strenuous exercise has been shown, in some studies, to lead to an increase in lactic acid levels in human milk – some mothers report their baby is fussy for a while afterwards but they do not report any affect on their milk supply or their baby’s growth.